Benchmarking Physics-Informed Neural Networks and Boundary Elements Methods for Wave Scattering: Results

 For the computational time comparison, we selected the BEM configuration that achieved the closest accuracy to the optimal PINN solution.
-Specifically, the PINN with 3 layers and 75 neurons reached a relative error of $7.46 \times 10^{-2}$, while the closest BEM result was obtained with $n = 15$, yielding $7.25 \times 10^{-2}$.
-Figure~\ref{fig:error-time} (bottom) shows the displacement field error for both methods using these configurations.
-For BEM, errors decrease as $n$ increases, although residual oscillations remain near the obstacle, whereas for PINNs, errors are concentrated closer to the boundary.\\
+Specifically, the PINN with 3 layers and 25 neurons reached a relative error of $7.44 \times 10^{-2}$, while the closest BEM result was obtained with $n = 15$, yielding $7.25 \times 10^{-2}$. \autoref{fig:error-time}~(bottom) shows the field error for both methods using these configurations.
+For BEM, the error tends to increase near the interior boundary of the obstacle, whereas for PINNs, errors are mainly concentrated in regions closer to the exterior boundary, where the domain was truncated.
+We extended the analysis to different frequencies \autoref{fig:error-time}~(bottom).
+While BEM maintains consistently low errors across the range of $k r_{i}$.
+PINNs accuracy exhibits a stronger sensitivity to increasing wavenumber.\\

-BEM required a total solution time of $10.18$ s, making it approximately $42$ times faster than the training time of PINNs ($430.82$ s).
-This highlights the significant initial computational cost of PINNs due to the optimization process during training.
-However, once trained, the PINN model can be evaluated extremely quickly in just $0.0499$ s, which is more than $200$ times faster than the BEM solution time, making it well suited for applications requiring repeated simulations or real time inference.
+In the selected case, the assembly and solution of the BEM system required a computational time on the order of $10^{-2}$~s, making it approximately four orders of magnitude faster than the training time of the PINN, which was on the order of $10^{2}$~s.
+This highlights the high computational cost of PINNs associated with the optimization process during training.
+However, once trained, the PINN model can be evaluated in about $10^{-2}$~s, which is approximately two orders of magnitude faster than the evaluation of the BEM solution at interior points, which requires on the order of $10^{0}$~s.
+This makes PINNs particularly well suited for applications requiring repeated simulations or near real-time inference.
+When considering the total computational cost, the PINN requires $289.92$~s (training and evaluation), while the BEM requires $2.06$~s (assembly and evaluation), confirming that the overall cost remains dominated by the PINN training stage.
+Additional analyses complementing these results are provided in Supplementary Material S3.\\

+A central objective of this work was to compare the performance and characteristics of traditional numerical methods and machine learning-based approaches for solving wave scattering problems using a fair baseline.
+In comparing BEM to PINNs, we addressed two common pitfalls identified in the literature on ML-based PDE solvers \citep{mcgreivy_weak_2024}.\\

+First, we ensured that both methods were evaluated at comparable accuracy levels.
+In the case of the PINN approach, this required an hyperparameter tuning procedure to identify a configuration yielding optimal predictive performance.
+Once this reference accuracy was established, the number of integration points in the BEM solution was progressively increased until a comparable level of accuracy was achieved.
+Subsequently, the computational cost of both methods was assessed, thereby satisfying the requirement of comparing methods at either equal accuracy or equal computational cost.\\